tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/API文档/Bucket接口/生命周期（lifecycle）/DELETE Bucket lifecycle_intl_en.md

 ### Response Headers

 #### Common Response Headers
-This response contains a common response header.
+This response contains common response headers.
 For more information on common response headers, see [Common Response Headers](https://intl.cloud.tencent.com/document/product/436/7729).

 #### Special Response Headers
-This response has no special response headers.
+This response does not use any special response header.

 ### Response Body
 This response body is empty.

 ### Error Codes
-The following error messages may be returned for this request operation.
+The implementation of this operation returns the following error messages.
 For common error messages, see [Error Codes](https://intl.cloud.tencent.com/document/product/436/7730).

 Error Code | Description | HTTP Status Code
 ---|---|---
-None| Deletion succeeded.
-The response body return is empty. |204 [No Content](https://tools.ietf.org/html/rfc7231#section-6.3.5)
-NoSuchBucket| This error code will be returned if the accessed bucket does not exist |404 [Not Found](https://tools.ietf.org/html/rfc7231#section-6.5.4)
+None| Deleted successfully.
+The response body is empty. |204 [No Content](https://tools.ietf.org/html/rfc7231#section-6.3.5) NoSuchBucket| This error code will be returned if the bucket you are trying to access does not exist |404 [Not Found](https://tools.ietf.org/html/rfc7231#section-6.5.4)

-## Samples
+## Example

 ### Request